 In 2001, at an international conference in Singapore, representatives from 17 national toilet associations from Asia, Europe and North America (dedicated to everything related to toilets) declared the 19 of November the World Toilet Day.

 Now let’s find out a little bit about that place where we spend a lot of time, namely, the toilet.
 The concepts of hygiene and sanitation have been long known to man, even though they have varied a lot between centuries.
 The ancient history of the toilet, older than a thousand years, is the best example.
 By the way, it’s exactly with the toilet that there are lots of related catch phrases, clothing, and of course, architecture.
 We will touch a bit of everything on this article.

-toilet 18-19 century from Museum of Cultural History in Oslo
+on the left: toilet dated back to 18-19 century from Museum of Cultural History in Oslo

 The history of toilets, reminiscent of modern times, goes hand in hand with the development of the water supply to cities, and starts with Ancient Greece, where they started to build aqueducts for the first time in Europe.
 During the Roman Empire, the standards of hygiene increased a lot, and with it, everything that was connected with cleanliness was further developed, and not just toilets, but also baths.
 CLOACA Maxima, the famous Roman gutter, used for sewage, was built around 500 BC.
 By the way, the name gutter ended up becoming a household word and is used in the modern language to mean something that is very disgusting and unclean.